wkentaro/labelme/README.md

 Acknowledgement
 ---------------

-This repo is the fork of [mpitid/pylabelme](https://github.com/mpitid/pylabelme), whose development is currently stopped.
+This repo is the fork of [mpitid/pylabelme](https://github.com/mpitid/pylabelme), whose development has already stopped.